Skip to main content

 Hormone Pellets and Cardiovascular Markers

 The sustained release profile of hormone pellets is a key aspect when considering their impact on cardiovascular markers.
 Unlike injections or topical applications that can lead to daily or weekly fluctuations, pellets aim for a more consistent hormonal environment.
-This consistency might influence how the body’s adapts to the presence of exogenous hormones.
+This consistency might influence how the body’s cardiovascular system adapts to the presence of exogenous hormones.

 When evaluating the influence of hormone pellets on cardiovascular markers, clinicians typically monitor several key indicators: